-Grenada is taking steps to implement the aspects of the terms of reference (OECD, $2021{[3]}$ ) (ToR) for the transparency framework and to commence administrative preparations to ensure that it establishes an information gathering process (ToR I.A) and that information on rulings will be identified and exchanged in a timely manner (ToR II.B).
-Grenada receives two recommendations on these points for the calendar year 2020 (year in review).
+Grenada is taking steps to implement the aspects of the terms of reference (OECD, 2021[1]) (ToR) for the transparency framework and to commence administrative preparations to ensure that it establishes an information gathering process (ToR I.A) and that information on rulings will be identified and exchanged in a timely manner (ToR II.B).
+Grenada receives two recommendations on these points for the calendar year 2022 (year in review).

-In the prior year report, Grenada had received three recommendations.
-One issue has been resolved and therefore the prior year recommendation is removed.
-As the other two recommendations have not been addressed, they remain in place.
+In the prior year report, as well as in the 2019 and 2020 peer review reports, Grenada had received the same recommendations.
+As they have not been addressed, the recommendations remain in place.